Hermes-fire/Hermes-fire/README.md

 - 📫 How to reach me ... discord (HERMES-FIRE#3846) / Gmail (amine.sadali@gmail.com)
 - 🔬 Freecodecamp projects and other pen https://codepen.io/Hermes-fire/

-When i'm not contributing on github, it means i'm working on private project on other git plateforms
+When i'm not contributing on github, it means i'm working on private projects on other git plateforms